IR35: recording income received from contracts where your client’s company is required to make a deemed payment

 Your client’s company can pay them the same salary each month as before, and then make the deemed payment to the individual as a lump sum at the end of the tax year.
 HMRC collects Income Tax and National Insurance contributions on the amount of the deemed payment.

 Your client’s company pays them an increased salary each month, which includes the deemed payment in addition to their usual salary.
 HMRC collects Income Tax and National Insurance contributions from this increased monthly salary so that at the end of the tax year the company has no further salary or tax payments to make.

 FreeAgent takes the data that you or your client enters about each of their IR35 projects to calculate the total deemed payment that their company is required to make.
-However, these figures will only be accurate if your client is the only employee of their company.
-If your client’s company employs more than one person, you will need to perform the deemed payment calculations manually.
+However, these figures will only be accurate if your client is the only employee of their company, and if they have been a director of the company for the full tax year in question.
+If your client’s company employs more than one person, or if their directorship started mid-year, you will need to perform the deemed payment calculations manually.

 Set up the contract as an IR35 project